ABV (TV station): History

-Past programming produced at ABV-2 included Corinne Kerby's Let's Make a Date, the popular children's fantasy Adventure Island, the multi-award-winning miniseries Power Without Glory, entertainment show The Big Gig and the iconic youth music program Countdown.
+Past programming produced at ABV-2 included Corinne Kerby's Let's Make a Date, the popular children's fantasy Adventure Island, the multi-award-winning series Power Without Glory, entertainment show The Big Gig and the iconic youth music program Countdown.

 Early efforts by the station included Variety View (1958–1959), Melbourne Magazine (1957), Sweet and Low (1959) and Melody Time (1957–1959).

 The first dramatic production by the station was a live, 30-minute play called Roundabout which aired on 4 January 1957.

 ABV Channel 2 moved to new studios at Ripponlea in 1958, in Gordon Street, Elsternwick, with two major studios: Studio 31 & 32.
 The land had been acquired from the adjacent Rippon Lea Estate.
 Over the years, many additional properties were leased.
 The ABC began consolidating all their Melbourne operations in 1999, with purchase of a property behind their Southbank premises which had housed their radio operations since 1994.
 The television news moved to Southbank in 2000, and the government approved a loan in 2013 to move the studio production.
 The facility was finished in 2017 and the final show to be filmed at Ripponlea was Shaun Micallef's Mad as Hell in November 2017, with all production consolidated into a single Studio 31 at Southbank after that.